How Does Alcohol Affects The Brain?, It is very Bad

 Hypothalamus

-Also, part of the limbic system, the hypothalamus, has links to a lot of methods and is involved in memory and learning, regulatory purposes, eating/drinking, temperature control, hormone regulation, and emotion.
+Also, part of the limbic system, the hypothalamus, has links to many methods and is involved in memory and learning, regulatory purposes, eating/drinking, temperature control, hormone regulation, and emotion.

 Damage to the hypothalamus because of alcohol contributes to memory shortages, and amnesia may follow.